 This table shows that the prior on low transition rates does add a certain bias towards the freshwater origin; in fact, the contribution of the data (i.e., the correct topology and branch lengths) to our conclusions, if we stand by Kass and Raftery’s modification [7] to the Bayes factor interpretation table developed by Jeffreys [8], can be summarised like this:

-For the ER model, the data provides barely worth mentioning evidence that the MRCA of Archaeplastida and Gloeomargarita and the MRCA of Archaeplastida inhabited freshwater habitats, but very strong evidence that the root node inhabited freshwater habitats
+For the ER model, the data provides barely worth mentioning evidence that the MRCA of Archaeplastida inhabited freshwater habitats, positive evidence that the MRCA of Archaeplastida and Gloeomargarita lived in a freshwater environment, and very strong evidence that the root node inhabited freshwater habitats.

-For the ARD model we have no data yet
+For the ARD model, the data provides positive evidence that the MRCA of Archaeplastida and the MRCA of Archaeplastida and Gloeomargarita lived in a freshwater habitat and strong evidence that the root node inhabited a freshwater habitat.

-For the SYM model, the data contributes barely worth mentioning evidence that the MRCA of Archaeplastida and Gloeomargarita and the MRCA of Archaeplastida inhabited freshwater habitats, and strong evidence that the root node inhabited freshwater habitats
+For the SYM model, the data contributes barely worth mentioning evidence that the MRCA of Archaeplastida and Gloeomargarita and the MRCA of Archaeplastida inhabited freshwater habitats, and strong evidence that the root node inhabited freshwater habitats.

 These results are thus in line with the idea that more analyses are likely needed to be able to give a definite answer to whether these three ancestors lived in a freshwater or marine environment.